jbarozet/papers/csr1000v-kvm/04-cloudinit-and-datasources.md

 /vendor-data
 ```

+This is the option used to instantiate a vEdgeCloud on KVM in this paper.

 ### Config-Drive

 You can use the `config-drive` parameter to present a read-only drive to your instances.
 This drive can contain selected files that are then accessible to the instance.
 The configuration drive is attached to the instance at boot, and is presented to the instance as a partition.
 Configuration drives are useful when combined with *cloud-init* (for server bootstrapping), and when you want to pass large files to your instances.